Farmer using data insights to manage field of crops.

 Looking for technical news?

-Learn from valuable insights and strengthen your sustainability credentials
+Learn from valuable insights and strengthen sustainability credentials

 Why choose the Impact-Driven Approach to Sustainability add-on?

 The agricultural sector depends on a variety of resources, both natural and synthetic, to produce our food, fibers, and plants.
 With global climate goals in mind, there is growing pressure on producers to minimize their input consumption while sustaining sufficient production levels and protecting the environment.
-Environmental certification is therefore crucial for promoting sector transformation towards more sustainable farming practices.
-The Impact-Driven Approach to Sustainability (IDA) add-on can support producers on their sustainability journey by turning sustainability metrics into practical information.
+The Impact-Driven Approach to Sustainability (IDA) add-on aims to support producers on their sustainability journey by turning environmental metrics and farm data into practical information.

 Which industry challenges does the IDA add-on address?